absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 [Automatic method using "public" RPC nodes](#automatic-method-using-public-rpc-nodes-m1)

-## Manual method using own Dash node (M3)
+## Manual method using own Absolute node (M3)
-The advantage of this method is that no private keys go outside your computer and that to perform the steps it's enough to have access to a Dash Core wallet, not necessarily with the RPC interface and indexing enabled.
-The disadvantage is the need to manually execute some commands from the Dash Core debug console, which may not be very comfortable for some people.
+The advantage of this method is that no private keys go outside your computer and that to perform the steps it's enough to have access to a Absolute Core wallet, not necessarily with the RPC interface and indexing enabled.
+The disadvantage is the need to manually execute some commands from the Absolute Core debug console, which may not be very comfortable for some people.

 #### Step 1.
-Install Dash Core and synchronize it with the network
+Install Absolute Core and synchronize it with the network

 #### Step 2.
 Prepare funds to cover transaction fees
 See: